Freshman duo Fortik, Brown lead Malcolm past Auburn in ECNC quarterfinal

 After forcing nine first-half turnovers from Auburn, Malcolm’s press helped the Clippers wear down the Bulldogs and force them into long three-point attempts.
 The Bulldogs shot just 3-for-22 from beyond the arc while Malcolm connected on 7 of 21 attempts.

 Malcolm extended its lead to 42-29 as Jocelyn Lambert scored all six of Auburn’s third-quarter points and led her team with 10 on the night.
-A low-scoring fourth quarter soon emerged as Malcolm scored just six points and held Auburn scoreless for the final eight-plus minutes of the game.
+A low-scoring fourth quarter soon emerged, with Malcolm scoring six points and holding Auburn scoreless for the final 8-plus minutes of the game.

-Now nursing an eight-game winning streak, the Clippers are ready for the home stretch of the season, with their junior class providing the leadership they need in lieu of any seniors.
+Now on an eight-game winning streak, the Clippers are ready for the homestretch of the season, with their junior class providing the leadership they need in lieu of any seniors.